anima-anemone/anima-anemone/README.md

-- 👋 Hi, I’m @fuuka-anemone
+Hi, I’m @anima-anemone
-- 👀 I’m interested in ...
+I’m interested in japanese pop (poprock, popart) and rock (mathrock, shoegaze, post-rock) music.
-- 🌱 I’m currently learning ...
+I’m currently learning java, css.
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on visual novels, old fashioned rpgs.
-- 📫 How to reach me ...
+How to reach me: [Twitter](https://twitter.com/anima_anemone)

 <!---
 fuuka-anemone/fuuka-anemone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.